dsoellinger/IBCC-Lecture-Notes/3_Computed_Tomography.md

 <img src="images/computed_tomography/backprojection_multiple_scans.png" width="200" />

-The angle and the sampling interval determine the resolution of our reconstructed image.
+The angle and the sampling interval determines the resolution of our reconstructed image.
 The slice thickness is determined by the collimator opening.

 However, how can we now create a 3D reconstruction out of multiple 2D images?
 We can used the **backprojection algorithm.**

-To understand the backprojection algorith we need to think about what happens to the x-ray beam when it travels through the body.
+To understand the backprojection algorithm we need to think about what happens to the x-ray beam when it travels through the body.

 <img src="images/computed_tomography/backprojection_computation.png" width="300" />